-Two major statutes and to have the federal Government's responsibility for meeting the health needs of American Indians/Alaska Natives: The Snyder Act of 1921, Public Law 67-85, and the Indian Health Care Improvement Act [IHCIA], Public Law 94-437, as amended.
+Two major statutes are at the core of the Federal Government's responsibility for meeting the health needs of American Indians/Alaska Natives: The Snyder Act of 1921, Public Law 67-85, and the Indian Health Care Improvement Act [IHCIA], Public Law 94-437, as amended.
 The Snyder Act authorized regular appropriations for "the relief of distress and conservation of health" of American Indians/Alaska Natives.
 The IHCIA was enacted "to implement the Federal responsibility for the care and education of the Indian people by improving the services and facilities of Federal Indian health programs and encouraging maximum participation of Indians in such programs."
 Like the Snyder Act, the IHCIA provides the authority for the Federal Government programs that deliver health services to Indian people, but it also provides additional guidance in several areas.
-The IHC1A contains specific language addressing the recruitment and retention of health professionals serving Indian communities; the provision of health services; and, the provision of health services for urban Indian people.
+The IHC1A contains specific language addressing the recruitment and retention of health professionals serving Indian communities; the provision of health services; the construction, replacement, and repair of health care facilities; access to health services; and, the provision of health services for urban Indian people.

 Since enactment of the IHCIA in 1976, Congress has substantially expanded the